kdrag0n/kdrag0n/README.md

 👋 Hey!
-I’m Danny, a student and hobbyist developer.
+I’m Danny, a student and developer.

 🚀 **Focus:** building [**OrbStack**](https://orbstack.dev), a fast, light, and simple way to run Docker container and Linux machines on macOS